Neural Likelihood Approximation for Integer Valued Time Series Data: METHODS

-where $o_{i, j}$ is the $j^{\mathrm{th}}$ element of $\bo_i$ and $\epsilon$ is a small constant for numerical stability which we take to be $10^{-6}$.
-When the conditionals have a restricted support, the logistic distribution can be truncated analytically, which increases computational efficiency.
-For some processes we alter the equations \eqref{eq:dmol_params} to better reflect the particular structure of a model.
-For example, the epidemic models we use yield count data which is bounded above by the total population size $N$, hence we can scale $s_{i, j}$ by $(N - y_{i-1}) / N$ to reflect the shrinking support of the conditionals over time.
+For some models we alter the default expressions in \Eqref{eq:dmol_params} to better reflect the particular structure of a model.
+For example, in Sections \ref{sec:sir} and \ref{sec:seiar} the epidemic models we investigate produce count data which is bounded above by the total population size $N$, hence we scale $s^j_{i}$ by $(N - y_{i-1}) / N$ to reflect the shrinking support of the conditionals over time.